All Products

 Background information

-If a request to HTTPDNS is made for domain name resolution during each network request, the business latency and bandwidth consumption are significantly increased.
-Considering that the result of domain name resolution has a time to live (TTL) cache value, you can implement caching based on this value.
+If HTTPDNS is queried for domain name resolution on every network request, business latency and bandwidth consumption increase significantly.
+Because resolution results have a TTL cache value, you can cache results based on this value.

 Solutions